inab/fega-mm/all_collections/_subdomains/2_2_federated_ega_node_collaboration_agreement.md

     - level: 3
       desc: 'FEGA node is acknowledged including the negotiation to sign the FEGA Collaboration Agreement.'
     - level: 4
-      desc: 'FEGA Collaboration Agreement is signed and the Node become a recognized part of the FEGA.'
+      desc: 'FEGA Collaboration Agreement is signed and the Node become a recognised part of the FEGA.'
     - level: 5
       desc: 'Periodic review of the FEGA Collaboration Agreement being amended whenever necessary.'
 ---